 What is Considered a Trespassing Offense?

 It is illegal for any person to enter onto private property without the owner’s permission.
 This permission may be implied, such as to enter a shopping mall, or an express invitation, such as to a house party.

 Any time that a person does not leave private property after being asked to leave, or enters onto land without the owner’s permission, New York Penal Law considers the action to be a violation-level trespass.
 However, for trespassing to become a criminal matter, special conditions must apply.
 An attorney in Westchester County could help review a person’s trespassing charges and determine how to best move forward with their case.

 Classifying Misdemeanor Trespassing Charges

+There are three levels of criminal trespass under New York’s Penal Law.
 The least severe version of this crime is criminal trespass in the third degree, defined by New York Penal Law §140.10 as any trespassing onto fenced off land.
-It can also include trespasses onto railroad property, public housing facilities, or schools.
+This can also include trespasses onto railroad property, public housing facilities, or schools.

 Criminal trespass in the third degree is a class B misdemeanor, for which a convicted individual can be sent to jail for up to three months or be assigned up to one year of probation.

 Criminal trespassing becomes more serious if the land is a private dwelling.
 This is criminal trespass in the second degree, which according to New York Penal Law §140.15 is a class A misdemeanor.
 The potential penalties for class A misdemeanors include a maximum of one year in jail.
 A lawyer in Westchester County lawyer could help someone prepare for legal proceedings depending on their exact trespassing charges.